Swedish invasion of Saxony: Occupation of Saxony

 The estates in Saxony were forced to pay large contributions, while the Swedish regiments were spread out in several towns and cities all around Altranstädt.
-The army was replenished with new recruits, mainly from Sweden but also Silesia.
+The army was replenished with recruits, mainly from Sweden but also Silesia.
 Its stay in Saxony remained mostly peaceful; some early atrocities were committed, especially by the Wallachians and other Poles, which obliged Charles XII to issue strict disciplinary mandates to his troops.

 On 20 October, Augustus despatched letters from Pyetrykaw, Lithuania, in which he finally ratified the treaty in secrecy.
 On 29 October, however, while trying to hide his intentions from the Russians, he was drawn into a battle against Mardefelt's Swedish–Polish corps at Kalisz, which was destroyed.
-Charles XII, furious over these news, published the treaty on 26 November and demanded the release of the Swedish prisoners.
+Charles XII, furious over this news, published the treaty on 26 November and demanded the release of the Swedish prisoners.
 Augustus then rode to Saxony, where the two rulers met for the first time on 17 December, at Günthersdorf.
 A new force of 8,000 men under Ernst Detlof von Krassow was sent into Greater Poland to protect it against the Russians.